 Getting Started with Exercises for Brain Injury Recovery

 To maximize recovery, you must engage in exercises that stimulate neuroplasticity.
 This can include both active and passive exercises.
-Active exercises often require you to exert effort whereas passive exercises do not involve excessive amounts of force or energy.
-Rather, with the assistance of your unaffected side, therapist, or trained caregiver, your body is moved for you.
+Active exercises often require you to exert effort whereas passive exercises utilize the assistance of your unaffected side, therapist, or trained caregiver to help move your body.

 Moving the body passively through its full range of motion helps stimulate the brain and activate neuroplasticity.
 Passive movements can also reestablish communication between the brain and body to help maximize chances of recovery from post-TBI paralysis or severe weakness.

-Additionally, passive range of motion exercises can increase muscle flexibility which can help prevent contractures (a serious complication) from developing.
-While active exercises are usually performed alone, passive range of motion exercises can be done with or without assistance.
+Additionally, passive range of motion exercises can improve joint stiffness and muscle flexibility which can help prevent the development of contractures (a serious complication).
+While active exercises are usually performed alone, passive range of motion exercises can be done with or without the assistance of another person.